As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Mines & Quarries

-Limestone & Granite Deposits, and Clay Exposures
+Limestone & Granite Deposits and Clay Exposures

-Wherever you find limestone or granite deposits, chances are high you will also find pyrite.
+Wherever you find limestone or granite deposits, chances are high that you will also find pyrite.
 This is also true when it comes to clay exposures.

 If there are hills, mountains, valleys, washes, and draws near your location, you should search them for pyrite.
 Since pyrite is common, you may also find it near bodies of water, even near creeks.

-TIP: Pyrite is believed to be quite a common mineral, however, pyrite fakes can be sometimes spotted.
+TIP: Pyrite is believed to be quite a common mineral.
+However, pyrite fakes can sometimes be spotted.
 Check out the main differences between real and fake pyrite in the article below:

 Real vs. Fake Pyrite: Focus on These 7 Differences